 Maine standard deduction

-You can take a Maine standard deduction, which is equal to the federal standard deduction, depending on your filing status, though it’s phased out at higher incomes.
+Maine standard deduction amounts are equal to the federal standard deduction, depending on your filing status, though it’s phased out at higher incomes.

-Maine caps itemized deductions at $29,050, but medical expenses are not subject to that limit.
-For 2018, you may be able to increase your itemized deduction by the amount of real and personal property taxes you couldn’t deduct on your federal return because of the $10,000 state and local tax cap limitation ($5,000 for those married filing separately).
+Maine caps the amount you can claim for itemized deductions at $29,550, but medical expenses are not subject to that limit.
+For 2019, you may be able to increase your itemized deduction by the amount of real and personal property taxes you couldn’t deduct on your federal return because of the $10,000 state and local tax cap limitation ($5,000 for those married filing separately).

 Maine tax credits